tobiasraabe/software_patents/README.rst

 The origin of this project was a Bachelor's thesis built on the algorithmic approach of [BH2007]_.
-The authors wanted to estimate the number of software patents and find out where software patents are used and what economic indicators are correlated with having more software patents.
+The authors wanted to estimate the number of software patents and find out where software patents are used and what economic indicators are correlated with the amount of software patents in certain industries.

-To classify patents into categories of software and non-software, the authors developed a simple alogrithm based on the evaluation of a random sample of patents.
+To classify patents into categories of software and non-software, the authors developed a simple algorithm based on the evaluation of a random sample of patents.
 The algorithm is as follows:

 ..